 Kolchak-“You know there’s been a murder don’t you?”

 Louise (Jo Ann Pflug) introduces Carl to the underground tour of Old Seattle.
 In 1889, the Great Seattle Fire destroyed a lot of the city, and now a more modern city was built on top of the ashes and ruins.
-The city has been renovated and now tours are being conducted through out several block of the Victorian city beneath it’s present day streets.
-Of course Carl is intently focused on this mysterious underground world.
-Naturally to him there’s got to be a story he can always sniff it out.
+The city has been renovated and now tours are being conducted throughout several blocks of the Victorian city beneath its present-day streets.
+Of course, Carl is intently focused on this mysterious underground world.
+Naturally to him, there’s got to be a story he can always sniff out.

-The Chronicle’s dead files attendant librarian Mr. Titus Berry (Wally Cox) discovers that a similar series of strangulation murders occurred in the same Pioneer Square district of Seattle exactly twenty one years ago to the date.
-In 1952, during an eighteen day period a total of six women were found murdered in the same way, but the strangler was never caught.
-An eerie accounting of that case was a witness who saw the murderer in 1952 who described a man that looked more like a rotting corpse.
+The Chronicle’s dead files attendant librarian Mr. Titus Berry (Wally Cox) discovers that a similar series of strangulation murders occurred in the same Pioneer Square district of Seattle exactly twenty-one years ago to the date.
+In 1952, during an eighteen-day period, a total of six women were found murdered in the same way, but the strangler was never caught.
+An eerie accounting of that case was a witness who saw the murderer in 1952 and described a man who looked more like a rotting corpse.

 Vincenzo is naturally reluctant to print Carl’s story.
-“Let’s not play that stupid game again.” he tells his poor editor Tony Vincenzo who is about to go through the same dance with Carl as he did back in Las Vegas- “Psychologists call it deja vu–the distinct impression of having had the same experience before.”
-Kolchak’s tells us in voice over.
+“Let’s not play that stupid game again.” he tells his poor editor Tony Vincenzo who is about to go through the same dance with Carl as he did back in Las Vegas- “Psychologists call it deja vu–the distinct impression of having had the same experience before,” Kolchak tells us in voice-over.
 “That’s what it was, all right in spades.”

 Then, secretary Joyce Gabriel (Diane Shalet) who was working late, while on her way home happens to see the Strangler hovering over his third victim.
 At this point, Titus Berry does some more research into the older murders.